-So, what can you do to prevent hayfever affecting your eyes?
+So, what can you do to prevent hay fever from affecting your eyes?

-Wearing close fitting glasses or sunglasses will help stop pollen particles getting in your eyes.
+Wearing close-fitting glasses or sunglasses will help stop pollen particles from getting in your eyes.

 Use eye drops

 You can see your pharmacist for eye drops.
-Sodium cromoglycate eye drops are best taken before, and continued through the hayfever season.
+Sodium cromoglycate eye drops are best taken before and continued through the hayfever season.
 They help prevent the mast cells in our eyes from binding to the pollen, which stops the histamine.
-A course of anti histamine eye drops, such as Otrivine, are best if your hayfever has really set in.
+A course of anti-histamine eye drops, such as Otrivine, is best if your hay fever has really set in.

 Don’t rub your eyes